Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

 - Account Manager
   - Account feature exception has been added for offline APIs.
-  - Unused D-bus policy rules have been removed.
+  - Unused D-Bus policy rules have been removed.
-  - The D-bus policy rule has been fixed from system_fw to service_fw.
+  - The D-Bus policy rule has been fixed from system_fw to service_fw.
 - Push
   - The bug related to waking up a service application has been fixed.
   - The bug related to push_request_unread_notification for root/system daemon has been fixed.